 If we’re going to be accused of anything at AFF, let it never be said that we’re late to a party.
 On the contrary, we’re sort of the jump-headfirst-into-brave-new-worlds kind of fest.
-Which is why we’re excited to be launching a new track in audio storytelling.
+Which is why we launched a track in audio storytelling back in 2017.

 With the recent popularity of fiction podcasts made with Hollywood stars, the beloved medium of radio plays has been resurrected with a new, serial twist.
 In October, we’re going to bring some of the most creative minds in this emerging industry to you in Austin and let you hear for yourself about the art of writing a story for an acoustic medium, and about the need for great writers who will boldly go where few have gone before.